jblance/mpp-solar/docs/usage.md

 # Usage

 ## Troubleshooting / Notes ##
-- The commands default to using `/dev/ttyUSB0` if you are using direct USB connection try adding `-d /dev/hidraw0` to the commands
+- The commands default to using `/dev/ttyUSB0` if you are using direct USB connection try adding `-p /dev/hidraw0` to the commands
 - if you have other USB devices connected the inverter might show up as `/dev/hidraw1` or `/dev/hidraw2`
 - if uncertain, remove and re-connect the connection to the inverter and look at the end of the `dmesg` response to see what was reconnected
 - also in some instances only root has access to the device that the inverter is connected to - if you are getting no response try using `sudo`